MicrochipTech/AzureDemo_AnyCloud/CreateAnIoTCentralApplication.md

         <img src=".//media/image80d.png">

-3. Click the `Create` button (the application will be automatically saved in your [IoT Central Portal](https://apps.azureiotcentral.com))
+3. Click the `Create` button (the application will be automatically saved in your [IoT Central Portal](https://apps.azureiotcentral.com)).
+You can access the newly-created application (and the rest of your IoT Central applications) in the future by accessing the [link]((https://apps.azureiotcentral.com)) to the IoT Central Portal.